observablehq/framework/examples/api/docs/index.md

   </div>
 </div>

 But let’s get back to those _temporal_ patterns.
-These are much more interesting because they don’t just show the performance of our servers — they show how clients “in the wild” make requests.
+These are much more interesting because they don’t just show the performance of our servers — they show how clients “in the wild” behave.

-We can use the same technique to look at response _size_.
+We can use a dense time-series scatterplot to visualize the distribution of any quantitative property of requests over time.
+Below we show the response size in bytes (again on log scale) along *y*↑.
+Response sizes are also important for performance, especially if latency measurements only consider the time it takes the server to respond, and not the time it takes for the data to arrive at the client.

 ```js
 const sizeHeatmap = visibility().then(() => FileAttachment("data/size-heatmap.arrow").arrow());